JH-LEE-KR/l2p-pytorch/README.md

 pip install submitit
 ```

-To train a model on CIFAR-100 on 2 nodes with 4 gpus:
+To train a model on CIFAR-100 on 2 nodes with 4 gpus each:

 ```
 python run_with_submitit.py --shared_folder <Absolute Path of shared folder for all nodes>